SurajMaharja/Life-Expectancy-GDP/Readme.txt

 During this project, you will analyze, prepare, and plot data in order to answer questions in a meaningful way.

+Has life expectancy increased over time in the six nations?
+Has GDP increased over time in the six nations?
+Is there a correlation between GDP and life expectancy of a country?
+What is the average life expectancy in these nations?
+What is the distribution of that life expectancy?

 Project Objectives:
 Use seaborn and Matplotlib to create visualizations Become familiar with presenting and sharing data visualizations